mdn/content/files/en-us/learn/tools_and_testing/client-side_javascript_frameworks/react_getting_started/index.md

 - Components can import modules they need and must export themselves at the bottom of their files.
 - Component functions are named with `PascalCase`.
-- You can read JSX variables by putting them between curly braces, like `{so}`.
+- You can render JavaScript expressions in JSX by putting them between curly braces, like `{so}`.
 - Some JSX attributes are different than HTML attributes so that they don't conflict with JavaScript reserved words.
 For example, `class` in HTML translates to `className` in JSX.
 Note that multi-word attributes are in `camelCase`.
 - Props are written just like attributes inside component calls and are passed into components.